 - After completion of the exportation process.
 It’s time to view the document.
 For this Access will open the word document after the exportation task gets over.

-Or alternatively, you can also manually go to the location which you have assigned in the above step for saving exported document.
+Or alternatively, you can also manually go to the location which you have assigned in the above step for saving the exported document.

 Method 2: Use mail merge to send Access data to Word

-Using the mail merge to send Access data to Word is best way to keep your Access data into work.
+Using the mail merge to send Access data to Word is the best way to keep your Access data into work.

 Here are the complete steps for making a Word mail merge within the Access application: